ganakailabs/cloudeval-docs/GITHUB_DEPLOYMENT.md

 # GitHub Pages Deployment Guide

-Complete guide for deploying Cloudeval documentation to GitHub Pages with custom domain support.
+Complete guide for deploying cloudeval documentation to GitHub Pages with custom domain support.

 ## Prerequisites

-- GitHub repository: `ganakailabs/cloudeval-docs`
+- GitHub repository: `ganakailabs/cloudeval`
 - Repository is public (or GitHub Pro/Team for private repos)
 - Admin access to the repository